 Fiona holds an Honours degree in Civil Engineering from the University of Adelaide and has an MBA from Harvard Business School.

-Daniel Petre has been a leading player in Australia's technology industry for more than 25 years, and has held leadership positions in technology-based businesses in Australia and the United States.
-Daniel's experience includes the past five years as Chairman of netus (technology investment firm), six years as Chairman of Ecorp, five years on the PBL Board and nine years with Microsoft Corporation, where he served as Vice President of the Workgroup Division, Director of Advanced Technology and Director of the Asia Pacific Region.
+Daniel Petre has been a leading player in Australia's technology industry for more than 25 years, and has held leadership positions in technology-based businesses in Australia and the US.
+Daniel is currently a Partner at AirTree Ventures, a new $60m growth stage fund launched in July of 2014.
+Daniel's previous experiences includes seven years as Chairman of netus (technology investment firm), six years as Chairman of eCorp (a subsidiary of PBL), five years on the PBL Board and nine years with Microsoft Corporation, where he served as Vice President of the Workgroup Division, Director of Advanced Technology and Director of the Asia Pacific Region.

-Deena has had extensive senior executive experience in the Communications Industry.
-She served as a Group Managing Director at Telstra Corporation between 2005 and 2013, during which time she led the Wholesale Division, established Telstra's Business Division dedicated to the communication needs of Small to Medium Enterprise (SME) customers and established Telstra's corporate venture capital arm, Telstra Ventures.
+Deena Shiff has had extensive senior executive experience in the communications industry.
+She served as a Group Managing Director at Telstra Corporation between 2005 and 2013, during which time she led the Wholesale Division, established Telstra’s Business Division dedicated to the communication needs of SME customers and established Telstra’s corporate venture capital arm, Telstra Ventures.
 Deena has also had a legal and regulatory career, including as Partner at Mallesons 1995-1998, in house corporate counsel at Telstra, and as a senior executive and adviser on legal and social policy reforms for the Australian Government earlier in her career.
 Deena is currently a Non Executive Director of the Australian Government backed export facilitation bank, Export Finance and Insurance Corporation.
-She serves as a director of a number of venture capital backed software businesses and advises and mentors entrepreneurs building new media and e-commerce businesses.
+She serves as a director of a number of venture capital-backed software businesses and advises and mentors entrepreneurs building new media and e-commerce businesses.

-Richard White is the CEO and founder of a software business that focuses exclusively on system solution for International Trade and Transport providers.
+Richard White is the CEO and founder of CargoWise, a software business that focuses exclusively on system solution for international trade and transport providers.
 Since its inception in 1994, CargoWise has developed a large global client base with over 2000 installations and 50,000 users in 66 countries.

-Today, CargoWise and its International subsidiaries, have revenues approaching 40 Million AUD, a growth rate of over 50% per annum.
-It supplies software to some of the world's biggest freight, Customs Clearance and Import / Export companies such as Geodis, DSV, OHL, UPS, DHL, TNT, Woolworths, Johnson & Johnson to name a few.
+Today, CargoWise and its international subsidiaries have revenues approaching $40M AUD, a growth rate of over 50% per annum.
+It supplies software to some of the world’s biggest freight, customs clearance and import/export companies such as Geodis, DSV, OHL, UPS, DHL, TNT, Woolworths, Johnson & Johnson to name a few.

-CargoWise sponsors, supports and belongs to a number of Industry associations and participates in Industry to Government forums in numerous countries.
+CargoWise sponsors, supports and belongs to a number of industry associations and participates in industry and Government forums in numerous countries.

 Richard's skills combine a unique 20-year understanding of the international trade and logistics industry combined with over 30 years in both software development and business management.
 He has an extensive IT and software skillset and deep knowledge in e-Commerce and combines this with a strong commercial grip on industry issues.